 If the script needs to be recompiled, or if it contains any global or static variables that must be reset, click [Edit] before [Test].
 This also resets the sliders to their default values.
 Otherwise the static and global variables and the sliders keep their settings from the previous test run.

-If the test needs historical price data that is not available, a dialog will pop up and propose to download the missing data set from the broker.
-Downloaded price data is stored in the History folder in the way described under Price History.
-If the broker does not offer price data for all years in the test period, substitute the missing years manually with files of length 0 to prevent the download dialog.
+If the test needs historical price data that is not found, you'll get an error message.
+Price data can be downloaded from your broker, from Internet price providers, or from the Zorro download page.
+It is stored in the History folder in the way described under Price History.
+If there is no price data for all years in the test period, you can substitute the missing years manually with files of length 0 to prevent the error message.
 No trades take then place during those years.

 All test results - performance report, log file, trade list, chart - are stored in the Log folder.
 If the folder is cluttered with too many old log files and chart images, every 60 days a dialog will pop up and propose to automatically delete files that are older than 30 days.
 The minimum number of days can be set up in the Zorro.ini configuration file.

 The test simulates a real broker account with a given leverage, spread, rollover, commission, and other asset parameters.
 By default, a microlot account with 100:1 leverage is simulated.
 If your account is very different, get your actual account data from the broker API as described under Download, or enter it manually.
-Simulated slippage, spread, rollover, commission, or pip cost can alternatively be set up in the script.
+Spread and rollover costs can have a large influence on backtest results.
+Since spread changes from minute to minute and rollover from day to day, make sure that they are up to date before backtesting.
+Look up the current values from the broker and enter them in the asset list.
+Slippage, spread, rollover, commission, or pip cost can alternatively be set up or calculated in the script.
 If the NFA flag is set, either directly in the script or through the NFA parameter of the selected account, the simulation runs in NFA mode.

 The test is not a real historical simulation.
 It rather simulates trades as if they were entered today, but with a historical price curve.
 For a real historical simulation, the spread, pip costs, rollovers and other asset and account parameters had to be changed during the simulation according to their historical values.
-This can indeed be done by script, but is normally not recommended for strategy testing because it would add artifacts to the results.
+This can be done by script when the data is available, but it is normally not recommended for strategy testing because it would add artifacts to the results.

 The test runs through one or many sample cycles, either with the full historical price data set, or with out-of-sample subsets.
 It generates a number of equity curves that are then used for a Monte Carlo Analysis of the strategy.
 The optional Walk Forward Analysis applies different parameter sets for staying always out-of-sample.
 Several switches (see Mode) affect test and data selection.
 During the test, the progress bar indicates the current position within the test period.
 The lengths of its green and red area display the current gross win and gross loss of the strategy.
 The result window below shows some information about the current profit situation, in the following form: